Three Benefits of Shoulder Season Travel

 This means popular attractions, like the Uffizi Museum in Florence Italy, may not have as long ticket lines, and once inside, fewer tourists vying for the same glimpse of world-famous art.

 In fact, travel overall–by car, train, bus, and by foot–will be easier.
-If you’re like me, you can do without the crowds.
+If you’re like me, you prefer to escape the crowds.

 Travel during shoulder season may also make it easier to get dinner reservations at an in-demand.
 And, you may find the wait staff more attentive since they are not overworked.